cwt-wa/cwt/migration.md

 Remaining number of users is 256.

+Additionally user Jakk0 has been merged into Jakka, MIGHTYtaner into tanerr and Afinaaa into Afina using a feature that was implemented in [#90](https://github.com/Zemke/cwt/issues/90).

 ### MySQL to PostgreSQL

 The migration from MySQL to PostgreSQL is as easy as executing a command-line command. [`pgloader`](https://pgloader.io) is the great help here.